jackiec1998/cs125-summer-practice/problems/q6-polymorphism.md

 What are you going to spend it on?
 ```

-* If it's a `Prize` object only, then print tghe following.
+* If it's a `Prize` object only, then print the following.

 ```
 You received a {name}.